Re-Creation Retreat Staff

 She has a passion for photography, graphic design, reading, and staying connected.
 Sharla and her husband Phil have been married for thirty years, and in addition to their own tribe of seven, they have ten grandchildren, a gaggle of geese and a flock of ducks.

-Austin Soderquist BA RCR Program Director, Associate Therapist, Workshop Facilitator
+Austin Soderquist BA RCR, Associate Therapist, Workshop Facilitator

 Passionate about teaching personal growth and development, Austin is a great advocate of positive thinking and the power to overcome limiting beliefs.
 Austin has a Bachelor of Arts from Dixie State University in St. George, and is currently working on a Masters from Grand Canyon University, as he works towards becoming a licensed therapist.